abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/db-schema-for-budget-tracker-with-automigrate.md

 0001_auto_create_table_account successfully applied.
 ```

-Let's check list of migrations now. `x` means in the "box" that migration has been applied successfuly:
+Let's check list of migrations now. `x` means in the "box" that migration has been applied successfully:

 ```shell
 $ clojure -X:migrations list